TClark1011/vscode-ace-imports/README.md

 - [ ] Show warning for node_modules any time a non-ignored package.json file is found in a node_modules folder
   - When watching changes
   - When constructing dependencies
-- [ ] Add a command for creating imports and an option to disable completions (so the only way to create an import is through the command, in case users are annoyed by the auto-completion suggestions that are always present)
+- [x] Add a command for creating imports and an option to disable completions (so the only way to create an import is through the command, in case users are annoyed by the auto-completion suggestions that are always present)
 - [ ] Publish to extension marketplace

 ### Later Improvements

 #### Features

+- [ ] Infer semicolon usage from config files (eg; eslint/prettier) or from the code itself
 - [ ] Support type imports (eg; `import type * as X from 'x'`)
 - [ ] Support default imports (eg; `import X from 'x'`)
 - [ ] Allow import dependency to be based on a file existing that matches a glob (eg; importing from `~/utils` if a `src/utils.ts` file exists)
 - [ ] Allow import rules to be scoped to specific files (glob is probably best way to do this) (eg; allow `zod/mini` import in `web` folder, but not in `server` folder)
 - [ ] Option to specify dependency detection "rules" for different files, options of rules include...
   - What files are a rule applied too
   - What `package.json` file(s) to check
   - What kind of dependencies to check (eg; `dependencies`, `devDependencies`, `optionalDependencies`)
-- [ ] Handle multiple workspace folders
- - use `useWorkspaceFolders` function from `reactive-vscode`
- - Scope dependencies to workspace folders by prefixing globs with workspace folder path
- - use `vscode.workspace.getWorkspaceFolder` to determine which workspace folder a file belongs to

 #### Other Improvements

 - [x] Handle disposal of completion provider (https://kermanx.com/reactive-vscode/guide/disposable.html)
 - [ ] Split up parsed settings into individual reactive variables, so that they can be subscribed to individually, rather than having to subscribe to the whole settings object
 - [ ] Move quote detection into `resolveCompletionItem` (inside the `registerCompletionItemProvider` call) method to improve performance
 - [ ] Improve mechanism for determining if a package is installed

 ### Testing

 - [ ] Scoped packages eg; (`@scope/package`)

 ### Documentation

 - [x] Basic Usage
-- [ ] Disabling + Re-enabling with "!"
+- [x] Disabling
 - [x] Import rule dependency + collision resolution
 - [ ] Move development documentation to a separate file
 - [ ] Limitation that the generated suggestions will always be present even when it doesn't fit the context (I don't know of any way to fix this, if someone does please reach out)